 My latest lesson has been understanding that growth comes from recognizing that nothing is ever going to be 100% "perfect".
 With that understanding, there is freedom that arises...freedom to explore my creativity, develop at my own pace and enjoy the fleeting little moments which are beyond precious.
 And yes, this wisdom translates to all of my life.
 Lessons aside, I love it all and can honestly say that connecting with all of you via social media and through your comments is an absolute joy!
 For my birthday, I simply ask for many more years of just this.
 Thank you for being a part of my passion and for sticking around with me; I love sharing with you and hope you enjoy what I bring to the table (literally and figuratively).

-These are just lovely little celebration cupcakes in every way and I hope you love them.
+These vegan vanilla cupcakes are a lovely little celebration cupcakes in every way and I hope you love them.

 A sweet vanilla cupcake base with a terrific crunchy top, covered in velvety chocolate lavender cashew frosting.
-To make the frosting, note that the cashews require 12 hours of soaking time, so be sure to start the process the day before you plan to make the recipe.
-Use a food grade lavender flower and note that adding additional lavender “sprinkles” does increase the lavender flavour; a little goes a long way, so use somewhat sparingly.
+To make the frosting, note that the cashews require 2 hours of soaking time, so be sure to start the process the day before you plan to make the recipe.
+Use a food grade lavender flower and note that adding additional lavender "sprinkles" does increase the lavender flavour; a little goes a long way, so use somewhat sparingly.
 With any recipe that contains nuts or nut products, be sure to notify anyone who may have a nut allergy before sharing these.